While you are considering getting a new car to Nigeria, you should also consider the cost of clearing your new car as well.

 You may find it interesting to know that the entire shipping value includes the charge of freight, the cost of the insurance, and the value of the imported goods.

 Imported goods are also subject to sales tax, and any other fee for specific products in these categories rice levy, automotive levy, sugar levy, and cigarette levy.
-This been said, the total cost of clearing cars in Nigeria is dynamic.
+This being said, the total cost of clearing cars in Nigeria is dynamic.

 While searching for the total cost of clearing cars in Nigeria, you have to know that depending on the products, your duty rates in Nigeria vary from 0% to 35%, where the average duty rate at 16.96%.
 Irrespective of that, some products can be imported for free without having to pay duty (e.g. books).

-5% of your imports is a standard fee levied for VAT on the sum of the CIF value, duty, and excise and other taxes if applicable.
+5% of your imports is a standard fee levied for VAT on the sum of the CIF value, duty, and excise, and other taxes if applicable.
 Hence, we can’t say that there is a minimum threshold in Nigeria.
 Therefore, imports are subject to taxes and duty regardless of their value.

 Visit https://www.customs.gov.ng/Tariff/sections.php to know the CET Tariff of other commodities.